jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/HarmlessBlueFanworms'" target="_blank" class="button small">Reader</a>

-_If overpaying for performance vehicle's while letting the roads they drive on rot isn't proof we're losing the game of civilization, I don't know what is.
-If Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA)._
+_If overbuying muscle cars while letting the roads they drive on rot isn't proof we're losing the game of civilization, I don't know what is.
+Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA)._

 ## Dark Majic

 I've processed many car accident insurance claims.
 While claims get quite emotional, usually, the task is straightforward.
 Drivers call a call center, claim adjusters (me) ask them questions to get them back on the road.
 Over 99% of claims are paid.
 The job is mostly filling out paperwork.
 One question showcased how deeply our society can fall for dark majic.

 Among the many questions, I had to ask customers about their car's color.
 I'd often hear something like, "It's midnight summer blue."
-Being somewhat of a jokester, I'd play around and ask, "you sure it wasn't sunrise winter blue?".
+Being somewhat of a jokester, I'd sometimes play around and ask, "you sure it wasn't sunrise winter blue?".
 And the customer would almost always reply with, "No, it's the midnight summer.
 I'm positive."

 My chuckle would turn into amazement when I'd ask about the other car.
 I'd almost always hear, "I have no idea."
 It was a pain because my job was to get this information.
 But even though they were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver ran into a horse, they'd remember lots of details; but a car?
 Usually, I'd have to write "unknown" and move on.